end-initiative/end-initiative/pages/activities.md

 By spending time with classmates, you can make them more willing to lend you a hand.
 Whenever you go on a mission that isn't delegated to you by your Hawks, you can ask classmates to come with you for assistance provided they are available.

 When you ask a classmate, you need to have at least spent some time with them outside of school for them to consider it, and if you have, then you must succeed in hitting their Friendship DC with you.
 All classmates start at a Friendship DC that is unique to them.
 Normally, it takes 2 instances of spending time with them to decrease a classmates DC by 1.
-However, on the very first roll of these 2 rolls, you may attempt to roll with your Charisma modifier and hit their current Friendship DC with your roll to skip the 2nd instance.
+However, on the very first roll of these 2 rolls, you may attempt to roll with your Charisma modifier and hit their current Friendship DC to skip the 2nd instance.

 There is no penalty for not making the DC, you will just need another instance of spending time with them.
 You can only have a maximum of 2 classmates accompany your group on a mission.
-It takes time to ask a classmate to join you
+It takes time to ask a classmate to join you.

+Be aware, Classmates are only available on certain times of certain days.
+Learn their schedules to better plan your week.

 ## Artificer